 If leaves, dirt, and other debris enter your gutter system, they can quickly end up in your water barrel and contaminate your water supply.
 That is why it is crucial to keep your gutters clear of debris through regular cleaning.
 Installing a leaf screen or a LeafProTM gutter system can also keep this debris out of your gutters, reducing cleaning requirements and keeping your water clean.

-Water barrels should be stored on a small platform made out of a layer of cinder blocks in order to prevent the barrels from having direct contact with the ground.
-This will also make it easier to move and store the rain barrels, while also preventing the house’s foundation from getting wet.
-Rainwater barrels and tanks should also be covered to prevent debris from ending up in the water supply.
-Another option is to add filers into the collection system.
-The best type of filter to use is an aluminum filter with a fine mesh screen because it will keep mosquitoes from gaining access to the rainwater harvesting system while blocking dirt and other small particulates.
+Water barrels should be stored on a small platform made from a layer of cinder blocks to prevent them from directly contacting the ground as this will prevent water from spreading into your home’s foundation.
+In addition to elevation, rainwater barrels should be covered to prevent debris from ending up in the water supply.
+Filters should also be installed to further protect against debris.
+A great option is an aluminum filter with a fine mesh screen as it will keep mosquitoes from gaining access to the rainwater harvesting system while blocking dirt and other small particulates.

 To learn more about rainwater harvesting or to inquire about our gutter installation services, get in touch with the team at Tristar Gutters.
 We can be reached through our online contact form and will be happy to answer any questions you may have regarding our products or services.